saeed-sufi/ned/README.md

 * Wordpress knows what post to query from the database based on the url (permalink or slug) that we visit.
 On home page wordpress automatically query the 10 most recent posts.

+* the root directory of wordpress help load and setup wordpress.
+The files inside `wp-includes` folder provides functions and classes that wordpress uses.
+No logic is implemented in them and they can do nothing on their own.

 * **index.php** acts as a fall-back or the last line of defence when there is no other file to power the link url that we are asking for.
 **page.php** is what powers pages posts and **single.php** is what powers general posts.
 In summary, wordpress is always on the lookout for different php files in the theme directory to see which one to use to power the specific url that we are asking for.